TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

     ]);
 ```

 Is the bug still there?
-Let's go with other half:
+Remove the commended lines and repeated the half-commented/half-active process with the other half:

 ```diff
  // rector.php